OpenSourceRisk/Engine/Docker/WHEELS-CCACHE-CHANGES.md

-# Wheels Docker Build — ccache & Performance Changes
+# Wheels Docker Build — Pre-compilation & Performance Changes

 ## Problem

 The `Dockerfile-Wheels-CIBW` build was slow because:

-1. **No ccache** was configured inside the cibuildwheel-spawned containers, so the compilation of `oreanalytics_wrap.cpp` (a large SWIG-generated C++ file) happened from scratch for every Python version (cp310, cp312).
+1. **`oreanalytics_wrap.cpp` was compiled serially** for each Python version (cp310, then cp312), each taking ~25 minutes.
+Total: ~50 minutes.
 2. **SWIG generation ran redundantly** — `before_all_linux.sh` was set as `CIBW_BEFORE_BUILD`, which runs before *each* wheel, not once per platform.
 3. **`Dockerfile-Wheels-ORE`** had ccache configured, but the `PATH` pointed to